-1 2 3 • The type of the service, i.e. being 608 or 708.
+- o The type of the service, i.e. being 608 or 708.
 According to CEA-708 [14], section 4.5, there shall be at most one CEA-608 data stream signaled.
-The CEA-608 datastream itself signals the individual CEA-608-E caption channels.
-4 5 • When the type of the service is 708, then the following 708-related metadata should be conveyed: 6 7 8 SERVICE NUMBER: the service number as found on the 708 caption service block header (1-31).
-This field provides the linkage of the remaining metadata to a specific 708 caption service 9 10 LANGUAGE: the dominant language of the caption service, recommended to be encoded from ISO 639.2/B [45].
-11 12 DISPLAY ASPECT RATIO {4:3, 16:9}: The display aspect ratio assumed by the caption authoring in formatting the caption windows and contents.
-13 14 EASY READER: this metadata item, when present, indicates that the service contains text tailored to the needs of beginning readers.
-15 6.4.3.2.
-MPD-based Signaling of SEI-based CEA-608/708 Closed Caption services 16 17 This subsection provides methods MPD-based Signaling of SEI-based CEA-608/708 Closed Cap- tion services, i.e. 18 • The presence of one or several SEI-based closed caption services in a Representation.
-19 20 • The signaling of the relevant Caption Service Metadata as defined in CEA-708 [14], section 4.5.
-21 The descriptor mechanism in DASH is used for this purpose.
-22 23 24 25 Signaling is provided by including Accessibility descriptors, one each for CEA 608 and CEA 708 and is described in sections 6.4.3.3 and 6.4.3.4, respectively.
-The Accessibility descriptor is included for the AdaptationSet and all included Representations shall provide equivalent captions.
-26 27 28 The @value attribute of each descriptor can be either list of languages or a complete map of services (or CC channels, in CEA-608 terminology).
-Listing languages without service or channel information is strongly discouraged if more than one caption service is present.
-29 These definitions are equivalent to SCTE 214-1 [56].
-30 6.4.3.3.
-Signaling CEA-608 caption service metadata 31 32 33 34 The Accessibility descriptor shall be provided with @schemeIdUri set to urn:scte:dash:cc:cea-608:2015, and an optional @value attribute to describe the captions.
-If the @value attribute is not present, the Representation contains a CEA-608 based closed captioning service.
-35 36 37 38 If present, the @value attribute shall contain a description of caption service(s) provided in the stream as a list of channel-language pairs.
-Alternatively, a simple list of language codes may be provided, but this is strongly discouraged as it will not provide sufficient information to map the language with the appropriate caption channel.
+The CEA-608 datastream itself signals the individual CEA-608-E caption channels. - When the type of the service is 708, then the following 708-related metadata should be conveyed: - SERVICE NUMBER: the service number as found on the 708 caption service block header (1-31).
+This field provides the linkage of the remaining metadata to a specific 708 caption service - LANGUAGE: the dominant language of the caption service, recommended to be encoded from ISO 639.2/B [45]. - DISPLAY ASPECT RATIO {4:3, 16:9}: The display aspect ratio assumed by the caption authoring in formatting the caption windows and contents. - EASY READER: this metadata item, when present, indicates that the service contains text tailored to the needs of beginning readers.

+6.4.3.2.
+MPD-based Signaling of SEI-based CEA-608/708 Closed Caption services

+- This subsection provides methods MPD-based Signaling of SEI-based CEA-608/708 Closed Caption services, i.e. - The presence of one or several SEI-based closed caption services in a Representation. - The signaling of the relevant Caption Service Metadata as defined in CEA-708 [14], section 4.5. - 27 The descriptor mechanism in DASH is used for this purpose. - 28 Signaling is provided by including Accessibility descriptors, one each for CEA 608 and - 29 CEA 708 and is described in sections 6.4.3.3 and 6.4.3.4, respectively.
+The Accessibility - descriptor is included for the AdaptationSet and all included Representations shall provide - 31 equivalent captions. - 32 The @value attribute of each descriptor can be either list of languages or a complete map of - 33 services (or CC channels, in CEA-608 terminology).
+Listing languages without service or channel - information is strongly discouraged if more than one caption service is present. - 35 These definitions are equivalent to SCTE 214-1 [56]. - 36 6.4.3.3.
+Signaling CEA-608 caption service metadata - 37 The Accessibility descriptor shall be provided with @schemeIdUri set to - 38 urn:scte:dash:cc:cea-608:2015, and an optional @value attribute to describe the cap- - 39 tions.
+If the @value attribute is not present, the Representation contains a CEA-608 based closed - 40 captioning service.

-39 The @value syntax shall be as described in the ABNF below.
+- 1 If present, the @value attribute shall contain a description of caption service(s) provided in the - 2 stream as a list of channel-language pairs.
+Alternatively, a simple list of language codes may be - 3 provided, but this is strongly discouraged as it will not provide sufficient information to map the - 4 language with the appropriate caption channel. - 5 The @value syntax shall be as described in the ABNF below.